 In the Census, the Grandhika dialect 232 on the coast was called Valmiki.
-The Valmiki and Teli on the coast evolved a new language called Andhra.
+The Valmiki and Teli on the coast evolved into a new language called Andhra.
 Andhra was a mixture of only Teli and Valmiki.
 The white space along the coast, Godavari Delta, was the Andhra.
 The original Teli dialects on the coast lost their unique names.

 Languages were artificial, with standardized syntax and grammar, for mass communications (books, newspapers).
-Books are languages, not dialects.
 Dialects were natural: languages were man made.
 Andhra was a language, not a natural dialect.